fastlane/docs/docs/actions/min_fastlane_version.md

-> Add this to your `Fastfile` to require a certain version of _fastlane_.
-Use it if you use an action that just recently came out and you need it.
+> Add this to your `Fastfile` to require a certain version of _fastlane_.<br>Use it if you use an action that just recently came out and you need it.

 min_fastlane_version ||